Uppalavanna: Early life and ordination

 Uppalavanna was given her name (meaning color of a blue water lily) due to being born with a complexion that was the color of a blue water-lily, in accordance with a wish she was said to have made in a past life.
 According to Theravada tradition Uppalavanna was born into a wealthy merchant family from Savatthi.
 When Uppalavanna grew up she was known for her immense beauty, with several kings and wealthy suitors coming to her father to ask for her hand in marriage.
 Not wanting to disappoint so many people, and fearing a potential conflict between the various wealthy and powerful suitors, he suggested Uppalavanna become a bhikkhuni, or nun, under the Buddha.
 Already being inclined to the holy life, she happily agreed and ordained under the Buddha as a nun.
-According to the Mulasarvastivada tradition Uppalavanna was instead born the daughter of a merchant in Taxila and married to a local.
-Uppalavanna later found out her husband was having an affair with her mother and leaves him and her newborn daughter.
-Uppalavanna eventually marries another man who takes a second wife, who she later finds out was her daughter that she left behind.
-Distraught by the discovery, Uppalavanna leaves and becomes a courtesan before being converted by Maha Moggallana and becoming a nun.
+According to the Mulasarvastivada tradition Utpalavarṇā was instead born the daughter of a merchant in Taxila and married to a local.
+She later found out her husband was having an affair with her mother and leaves him and her newborn daughter.
+Utpalavarṇā eventually marries another man who takes a second wife, who she later finds out was her daughter that she left behind.
+Distraught by the discovery, she leaves and becomes a courtesan before being converted by Maha Moggallana and becoming a nun.